celesrenata/pfsense-ultimate-config/README.md

 ### Section Conclusion
 * If your goal is to just have secure internet, you can stop here.
 However, if you want all the other bells and whistles used in IT Support, carry on!
+* Even though when we setup openvpn we selected no hardware acceleration, that is a falsehood, it will use AES-NI as we specified in the config before we fisnished.